yangchen993/Coverflow/README.markdown

 ## TODO

-* Optimisation.
-Right now it is laying out _every_ cell.
-This is bad bad bad!
-(Easily fixed)
-* Bounds calculation.
-It has a hardcoded width for the content bounds.
 * The "Gloom" layer doesn't do a very good job with alpha backgrounds.
 * Aliasing is very obvious on straight edges when rotation.
 * Test on low end hardware.